Young female and male participants giving thumbs up as they run past

 The event will have a rolling start meaning each wave and distance will follow on from the previous one.
 To view start times visit:

-Everyone must be in place in your appropriate start group (corresponding to your bib colour) before the official start time of your event.
+Everyone must be in place in your appropriate wave (corresponding to your bib colour) before the official start time of your event.
 Our volunteers will move you across the start line in order.
 Timing devices and mats will record the time you actually cross the start and finish lines.

 You’ll be asked to move.
-Your timing device and participant bib are assigned to a starting group within each event category.
+Your timing device and participant bib are assigned to a wave within each event category.

-You must start in your assigned group.
-If you start in a group ahead of yours, your timing device will not activate and your time will not be recorded.
+You must start in your assigned wave.
+If you start in a wave ahead of yours, your timing device will not activate and your time will not be recorded.

 No, only registered participants are permitted on the course during the event.
 For safety reasons, no bikes, skateboards, scooters or other devices are permitted on course.